ericguan04/semaforr_ros2/social_context/social_context/README.md

+# Social Context Package Nodes

+## `camera_listener.py`
-camera_listener.py - subscribes to sensor data, processes the data, and publishes to social context model node
+* `CameraListener(Node)`: Subscribes to sensor data, processes the data, and publishes to social context model node

-social_context.py - subscribes to the camera_listener node, processes the data, and updates the social context model data structure

-Names are subject to change
+* Names subject to change

+## `social_context.py`
+* `CoordinateListener(Node)`: A ROS2 node that subscribes to a topic to receive pedestrian coordinates, updates a social context model, and makes trajectory predictions.
+* `social_context_model`: A dictionary containing pedestrian IDs, coordinates, and predictions.
+Used by SemaFORR reasoning and decision making architecture